endpointservices/mps3/docs/causal_consistency_checking.md

 ```

-The interesting thing we saw in the Alice example is that she can observe messages in her personal timeline that imply logical assertion of causal dependencies across other timelines.
+The interesting thing we saw in the Alice example is that she can observe messages in her personal timeline that imply logical assertion of causal dependencies across other people's timelines.
 We can take that general idea and run with it during automated testing.

 ### In-band Logic

-Instead of sending random messages during randomized testing a client can publish data helpful for the test, for example, a simple useful messed is its local timestep.
+Instead of sending random messages during randomized testing a client can publish data helpful for the test, for example, a useful message is stating its local timestep.
 Other clients observing that message will then be able to infer a causal relationship between their two timelines.

 E.g. if client B, at time T5, observes client A broadcasting "I am at A3", it can deduce A3 < B5 (A3 is sometime before B5).
-It also knows its it can can only receive messages from A that come later, B5 <= A3.
-This informative, but it is not expressive enough to discover the inconsistency in our opening example with Carol.
+It also knows its its next timestamp can can only receive messages from A that are older, B6 <= A3.
+This is informative, but it is not expressive enough to discover the inconsistency in our opening example with Carol.

-Instead if clients publish one level more then powerful causal testing can be performed in-band.
-To do this they encode their local timestep and the tightest bound they can determine of other particpants timesteps.
+If clients also publish their deductions so far, information .

 So if client A publishes first then write the time is A1, and because they have made no other observations they don't know anything  know client B and client C are
 ```